fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 If there had been more dimensions we could have continued expanding and removing dimensionality.
 We can continue until the third dimension, usually you can launch less threads in the third dimension than in the first two.
 You also have to remember to check whether the thread is outside of the valid range for each dimension.
-You should always look up for your graphics cards and your GPU API how many threads you can launch.
+You should always look up your graphics cards and GPU API to see how many threads you can launch.
 You might have to break it into several passes.
 It's not actually quite this simple, as, well you remember how we learned stride had a negative impact on performance earlier?
 Well, that is not quite the same on GPU's.